fwilliams/ncm/README.md

 Check out `compile_all_params.sh` and `compile_bytecode.sh` in the samples directory for other useful usage examples for converting between formats.

 The two network code programs (rx1 and tx1) in the samples directory are a good test of the system.
 Take a look at using `send.sh` and `receive.sh` to simulate reads and writes to the variable space.

+Almost undocumented features
+---

+`hax.h` was used to build the module with a preloaded network code program.
+If you are trying to use it, compile with `make vm=1` and load the module with `make install vm=1`.